7 Philly Restaurants Doing All the Right Things With Raw Fish

 Perla, East Passyunk

 Lou Boquila’s BYO is the city’s source for this Filipino take on ceviche.
-Theirs features fluke with an avocado herb vinaigrette, blood orange, serrano peppers, and shiso.
+Theirs features raw scallops in an avocado herb vinaigrette with serrano peppers and shisho.

 Vista Peru, Old City